-Table 2 catalogs the metrics reported in Vahey et al. (2015) and those nominally calculated by the scripts, based on an inspection of their code.
+Table 2 catalogs the metrics reported in Vahey et al. (2015) and those nominally calculated by the scripts, based on an inspection of the scripts’ code.
 Table 2 illustrates that neither script’s features (e.g., use of corrections, transformations, and reliability estimates) nor outputs (point estimates and types of intervals, which I discuss in detail later) correspond with the results reported in Vahey et al. (2015).
-Specifically, Vahey et al. (2015) likely (but not definitely, or perhaps not consistently across analyses) used Fisher’s r-to-z transformations (e.g., due to asymmetric Confidence Intervals in the weighted mean effect sizes in their Figure 1, and the reference to this transformation in Figure 2), and reported both Confidence Intervals and Credibility Intervals.
-In contrast, “h_s syntax.sps” script’s Hunter and Schmidt style meta-analysis does not calculate Confidence Intervals; the “Meta_Basic_R.sps” script’s Hunter & Schmidt style meta-analysis does not report Confidence Intervals; and its Hedges and colleagues style meta-analysis does not use Fisher’s r-to-z transformations or report Credibility Intervals.
+Specifically, the analyses reported in Vahey et al. (2015) likely – but not definitely, or perhaps not consistently across analyses – used Fisher’s r-to-z transformations (e.g., due to asymmetric Confidence Intervals in the weighted mean effect sizes in their Figure 1, and the reference to this transformation in Figure 2), and reported both Confidence Intervals and Credibility Intervals.
+In contrast, “h_s syntax.sps” script’s Hunter and Schmidt style meta-analysis does not calculate Confidence Intervals; the “Meta_Basic_R.sps” script’s Hunter and Schmidt style meta-analysis does not report Confidence Intervals; and its Hedges and colleagues style meta-analysis does not use Fisher’s r-to-z transformations or report Credibility Intervals.
 In addition to this, the “h_s syntax.sps” script requires the researcher to provide reliability estimates for both variables in each correlation (i.e., the reliabilities rx and ry for the correlation rxy) in order to correct the effect sizes for attenuation.
-Vahey et al. (2015) did not report extracting or using reliability estimates in this way in their article or supplementary materials.
+Vahey et al. (2015) did not report extracting or using reliability estimates in this way in the article or its supplementary materials.

-Based on these facts, we could conclude that Vahey et al. (2015) did not in fact employ the Hunter & Schmidt style meta-analysis specified in Field & Gillett (2010), as stated.
+Based on these facts, we could conclude that Vahey et al. (2015) did not in fact employ the Hunter and Schmidt style meta-analysis specified in Field and Gillett (2010), as stated.
 It is possible they ran more than one type or implementation of the meta-analyses implemented in these scripts and reported them as one, or perhaps they modified the analytic strategy in an undisclosed way.
-In light of this, I therefore altered the implementations in multiple ways in order to attempt to reproduce Vahey et al.’s (2015) results.
+In light of this, I therefore altered the implementations in multiple ways in order to attempt to reproduce the results reported in Vahey et al. (2015).
 The code used to implement each verification attempt, notes on what was modified from the default original code, and the results of the meta-analyses are reported in Table 3.
 Copies of all original and modified scripts are available in the supplementary materials.

 Definitions of different types of intervals